-AT and Learning Disabilities
+AT and Learning Differences

 The Individual with Disability Education Act (IDEA) 2004 is the federal law that guides how schools provide special education and related services to children with disabilities.
 IDEA defines a learning disability as